 OSHA identifies falls as one of the four leading causes of fatalities in the construction industry.
-This is why employees must be trained to recognize fall exposures and have the authority to take corrective actions.
+Act, train employees to recognize fall exposures and have the authority to take corrective actions.
+Did you know:

-- I. It takes most people about 1/3 of a second to become aware of a fall.
+- It takes most people about 1/3 of a second to become aware of a fall.
 It takes another 1/3 of a second for the body to react.
-A person can fall up to 7 feet in 2/3 of a second. - II.
-Each year in the U.S. falls consistently account for one of the greatest number of fatalities in the construction industry. - III.
-Events surrounding fall accidents often involve a number of factors, including unstable working surfaces, misuse of fall protection equipment, environmental factors and human error.
-Studies have shown that the use of guardrail systems, fall arrest systems, safety nets, covers, and restraint and positioning device systems can prevent many deaths and injuries from falls. - IV.
-Fall hazards are foreseeable.
+A person can fall up to 7 feet in 2/3 of a second. - Each year in the U.S. falls consistently account for one of the greatest number of fatalities in the construction industry. - Events surrounding fall accidents often involve several factors, including unstable working surfaces, misuse of fall protection equipment, environmental factors and human error.
+Studies have shown that the use of guardrail systems, fall arrest systems, safety nets, covers, and restraint and positioning device systems can prevent many deaths and injuries from falls. - Fall hazards are foreseeable.
 You can identify them, eliminate exposure to them, or control them before they result in injuries or death.
-Some of the factors that contribute to fall accidents and fatalities include: scaffolds; ladders; holes; roofs; elevated work surfaces and improper training. - V. Analyzing the work area is another important step in fall hazard prevention.
-Analyzing the work area may include: reviewing plans before work begins; anticipating upcoming fall hazards as work progresses; reviewing current hazards on the site, and developing a pre-planning checklist.
-Supervision / Competent Person should inspect all work involving fall hazards while work is being performed. - VI.
-Be aware of those working above and below you.
-Protect yourself and others from falling objects with one of the following: hardhats, canopies, guardrails, panels and screens, barricades or fences.
+Some of the factors that contribute to fall accidents include scaffolds; ladders; holes; roofs; elevated work surfaces and improper training. - Analyzing the work area is another important step in fall hazard prevention.
+Analyzing the work area may include reviewing plans before work begins, anticipating upcoming fall hazards as work progresses, reviewing current hazards on the site, and developing an pre-planning checklist.
+Supervision/Competent Persons should inspect all work involving fall hazards while work is being performed. - Be aware of those working above and below you.
+Protect yourself and others from falling objects with one of the following: hardhats, canopies, guardrails, panels and screens, barricades and fences, tool tethers.